AbbyNicole9793/se_project_todo-app/README.md

 # Simple Todo App

 MyTodoApp is designed to offer a simple, but effective way to manage a todo list.
+Images are located in the "~/projects/se_project_todo-app/images".

 ## Functionality